andreagy/greenhouse-controller-project/README.md

 The environmental data and the CO<sup>2</sup>-target level are reported to the ThingSpeak cloud service for long term monitoring.

-User can also send new target levels using the ThingSpeak TalkBack commands.
+User can also send new target levels remotely using the ThingSpeak TalkBack commands.